SfTI-Robotics/Code-Comparison/Dueling DQN/README.md

 ## Action Choosing

+### DOOM
 Its called predict_action but that just bad naming.First we randomise a number then we use improved epsilon greedy strategy then use the same exploration/exploitation

+### Cartpole

+exploitation vs exploration method to find the action based on the target network.

 ## Merging Target and behraviour networks